-- Figures represent cumulative weight loss in kgs - Figures show patient data only during weeks in which patients were in compliance with the trial protocol. - (1) Daily setmelanotide dose adjustments over time are indicated at the top of the panel.
+Figures represent cumulative weight loss in kgs; further details are in the text.

+Figures show patient data only during weeks in which patients were in compliance with the trial protocol.
+Daily setmelanotide dose adjustments over time are indicated at the top of the panel.

-The third LepR deficiency obesity patient is a 14-year old female adolescent, and the first adolescent patient treated with setmelanotide.
+The third LepR deficiency obesity patient is a 14-year-old female adolescent, and the first adolescent patient treated with setmelanotide.
 Her growth curve since infancy demonstrated early onset, severe obesity her whole life, with little ability to control her weight gain.
 Ahead of our trial, the patient's self-reported trial hunger score was nine out of 10 points, and her weight and BMI at trial entry were 120.4 kg, or 265.4 lbs., and 44.2 kg/m2, respectively.
-The patient lost 10 kg, or 22 lbs, representing 8.3% of her body weight, and her hunger score reduced to five out of 10 points in the first 13 weeks on a dose of 1.5 mg per day.
-Before and during treatment, the patient showed adolescent behavior that compromised compliance with the treatment regimen.
-This behavior led to a misunderstanding that, by week 23 of the treatment, resulted in the patient incorrectly performing the injections late in the afternoon and at an incorrect, lower dosage of 1.0 mg.
-The combination of the minimum dose threshold for therapeutic effects and the half-life of setmelanotide being 10 to 12 hours meant that the combination of lower dose and the maximum drug concentration being reached during the night resulted in an interval of less-optimal outcomes and weight regain.
-The patient reported that her hunger was less intensive during the night but increased during the day.
+The patient lost 10 kg, or 22 lbs., representing 8.3% of her body weight, and her hunger score reduced to five out of 10 points in the first 13 weeks on a dose of 1.5 mg per day.
+Before and during treatment, the patient exhibited behavior that compromised compliance with the treatment regimen.
+This manifested as a misunderstanding that led her to perform the injections late in the afternoon and at an incorrect, lower dosage of 1.0 mg setmelanotide.
+Considering that we have noted a dose threshold for therapeutic benefit and SC setmelanotide injections have a 10- to 12-hour half-life, we concluded that the combination of a lower dose and the occurrence of the highest drug concentration at night most likely precipitated an interval of weight regain.
+In support of this explanation, her feeling of hunger was reduced during the night but started to increase during the day.
 Eventually, these errors were reported and corrected.
-Following such correction, careful monitoring was instituted to ensure that the patient performed the injections in the morning as instructed and the dosage was increased to 2.0 mg per day.
+Following such correction, careful monitoring was instituted to ensure that the patient performed the injections in the morning as instructed, leading again to reduced hunger.

 This trial provides the second proof of concept for the effectiveness of setmelanotide in patients with upstream defects in the MC4 pathway, showing marked weight reduction and decreases in hunger in patients with LepR deficiency obesity.
 In addition, the efficacy of the drug correlates well with periods of setmelanotide treatment and withdrawal, as in POMC deficiency obesity.
-Based on this proof of concept for the compelling efficacy of setmelanotide in this disorder, we have transitioned the LepR development program to Phase 3.
+Based on this proof of concept for the compelling efficacy of setmelanotide in this disorder, and the FDA granting of Breakthrough Therapy designation, we transitioned the LepR development program to Phase 3.